 The air filter is responsible for trapping pollutants, such as dirt, dust, and pet hair, and preventing these materials from passing through your heater and ducts into the air your family breathes.
 If you don’t change the filter on a regular basis, it gets clogged and restricts airflow.
 That makes your system work harder to get anything through.
 This can lead to premature wear and tear, as well as expensive energy bills.

 When you maintain your system properly, you can help prevent a variety of problems that could ultimately result in a breakdown.
 Scheduling a tune-up before the heart of the heating season enables a professional to inspect the ins and outs of your unit and determine if there is potential for a problem.
 If there is, he or she will advise you as to what will be required to get your unit in working order so that your family isn’t dealing with a cold and uncomfortable home this winter.

 Need help with heating maintenance?

-At Pivotal Home Solutions, we offer an affordable Heating Maintenance Plan, which includes an annual 20-point inspection performed by a local, experienced, pre-qualified professional.
+At Oncourse Home Solutions, we offer an affordable Heating Maintenance Plan, which includes an annual 20-point inspection performed by a local, experienced, pre-qualified professional.